mathbarre/ImagerieMVA/README.md

 Files in Graph folder are taken from https://fr.mathworks.com/matlabcentral/fileexchange/16938-region-adjacency-graph--rag-.

-To make it all work, you should also include https://github.com/frcs/colour-transfer from **François Pitié**, in your folder.
+We also use the colour-transfert code https://github.com/frcs/colour-transfer from **François Pitié**.

 To test the implementation, you can launch MainTest.m and test with your images and parameters of your choice.